Domain Name Valuation

 Hellofa.com provides strict guidelines in its platform for domain name pricing and negotiations.
 What we’re interested in is honesty and getting deals done, for starters the best way to do that is for domain buyers to be informed.
 Estimating the value of domains is always a subject of controversy among differing views, most importantly between the buyer and the seller.
 Quite often there is a disconnect between what both parties view as a fair price, we want to be as reasonable as possible and hope it shows.
 It should be noted however, when you finally own the domain you wanted, it’s extremely unlikely you would ever sell it for double or even more!
 Such is the nature in this enterprise of nomenclatures.

-So Let’s Get Real, What’s The Figure?
+So Let’s Get Real; What’s The Figure?

 Unfortunately, it’s not that simple.
 Domain name value depends on the specific domain name and prices can seem arbitrary.
 Often the only relatively sure way to estimate value of a domain name is to review what others like it have sold for in the past.
 Research of previous domain sales can be done on sites like NameBio.com, doing so is highly recommended for prospective buyers.
 If your offer is not in line with current market realities, there is a low chance of it being accepted.
 More importantly, such lowballing can permanently “sour the proverbial milk” between yourself and the person who owns it.
+(We ourselves unintentionally made that mistake once!)
 Remember, there’s only one of these items which you desire and only one person from whom you can get it!
 Keeping this in mind can help leave the door open for a future acquisition when perhaps your situation and/or the sellers’ situation may have changed.

 Someone Must Know What My Domain Is Worth, There Must Be Tools Right?

 There are many automated tools online that attempt to estimate the value of a domain based on things like Google PageRank, Alexa rating, search frequency etc. To put it bluntly, these are generally useless.
-Domain values are far too subjective to be nailed down in such manners, but if you take into account the information below, you should be able to sort out which domains are worth a few hundred dollars, which are worth hundreds of thousands or yes, even millions.
+Domain values are far too subjective to be nailed down in such manners, but if you take into account the information below, you should be able to sort out which domains are worth a few hundred dollars, which are worth thousands or yes, even millions.

 It’s “The One”